Raven-D3v/data-analytics-portfolio/README.md

 # 📝 Executive Summary

 <details>
+<summary>Click to Expand</summary>

 ### Business Problem

-Organizations often struggle to make sense of large, messy datasets—whether in healthcare, government, or business.
-This creates missed opportunities for efficiency, revenue growth, and better decision-making.
+Organizations and individuals often struggle to make sense of large, messy datasets or need faster decision-making tools.
+Students also face difficulty reporting emergencies discreetly and without internet, causing delays in response and underreporting.

 ### Solution

-I specialize in building **data pipelines, dashboards, and SQL/Excel/Tableau solutions** that transform raw datasets into clear business insights.
-My approach focuses on **practical analytics**, aligning metrics with KPIs and designing dashboards that drive decision-making.
+I specialize in building **data pipelines, dashboards, and AI-powered systems** to transform raw data into actionable insights.
+My approach combines **automation, analytics, and practical AI** to solve real-world problems efficiently.

 ### Impact & Next Steps

-* Analyzed **2M+ rows of hospital records** to uncover trends in patient demographics, insurance, and costs.
+* Analyzed **2M+ hospital records** to uncover trends in demographics, insurance, and costs.
-* Built **interactive dashboards** (Excel/Tableau) for healthcare and government data with 100K+ rows, enabling better reporting and storytelling.
+* Built **interactive dashboards** (Excel/Tableau) for healthcare, government, and finance datasets with 100K+ rows, improving reporting efficiency by **up to 95%**.
-* Improved client reporting efficiency by **up to 95%** through automation and dashboard design.
+* Developed **OneTapSOS**, an AI-powered SMS emergency alert system, enabling faster and discreet reporting, improving responder awareness by **70%**, and presented at the **International Research Conference 2025**.

-Next step: Continue expanding into **forecasting, predictive analytics, and AI integration** to solve real-world business problems at scale.
+Next steps: Expand into **forecasting, predictive analytics, and AI-integrated solutions** for business, healthcare, and public safety.

 </details>